This blog post is taking a look at things in the Batman 66 continuity that are either plot-holes or contradictions.

 Nightwing in 1977, Robin in 1979

-One could argue that Dick Grayson appearing as Nightwing in 1977 (Batman 66 Meets Wonder Woman 77) is at odds with Dick Grayson appearing as Robin in 1979 (Legion of Superheroes), as Nightwing is the role he grew into after Robin.
+One could argue that Dick Grayson appearing as Nightwing in 1977 (Batman 66 Meets Wonder Woman 77) is at odds with Dick Grayson appearing as Robin in 1979 (Legends of Superheroes), as Nightwing is the role he grew into after Robin.

 As it shows here, Dick Grayson took on the role of Nightwing as a way of step into his mentor’s shoes.